supriya-0617/surgicare-connect/README.md

-# 🌟 SurgiPrep — Pastel Surgery Preparation Assistant
+# 🌟 SurgiConnect — Pastel Surgery Preparation Assistant

 SurgiPrep is a clean, pastel-themed surgery preparation assistant built with **React + Vite + TypeScript** on the frontend and **Node.js + Express + TypeScript** on the backend.
 It is a beginner-friendly full-stack prototype with simple UI, light interactivity, and a mock API.